RitchieLab/GWAS-QC/README.md

 	- Since it takes awhile to run, you may want to submit a job to the queue if you're working on a shared cluster
 </details>

+* This is how the file system should look at the end of Step 2
 ```
 .
 ├── GWAS_QC/